 There is one piece of work in the PPP project that left a particular impression on Mori.
 That happened when I was involved in the management of the Tama Rokuto Science Museum, which was renovated in 2013.

-Mori: "This project involved renewing displays at Tama Rokuto Science Museum, which opened about 20 years ago.
-Our mission was to consider what kind of facility we wanted it to be, and create the space to make that a reality.
-What we focused on was creating a space where people could interact with each other.
-The main focus was not on displays, but on the people.
-We wanted to create a facility where staff and volunteers would play key roles, and where local people could play an active role."
+Mori: "This project involved renovating displays at the Tama Rokuto Science Museum, which had been open for about 20 years.
+Our mission was to consider what kind of facility we wanted it to be and to create a space to realize that vision.
+What we emphasized was creating a place where people could interact with each other.
+The main focus wasn't displays themselves, but the people.
+We wanted the staff and volunteers to be the main players, and to create a facility that would be a stage where local people could thrive."

 The museum has been renovated with the concept of "Try it out, Participate in it, and Have a conversation."
 Operations began with the aim of making the facility a hub for the region, bringing people together and creating something.
 As a result, in five years, the number of annual visitors has increased by approximately 100,000 compared to before the renovation.

-Mori: "The key to our success is people.
-First of all, it's the efforts of our staff.
-They've built a lab where we can conduct experiments and observations while interacting with visitors.
-We collaborate with local research institutes, universities, and companies to hold a variety of displays and experience-based events.
+Mori: "The key to our success is 'people.'
+First and foremost, it's the efforts of our staff.
+They've created a lab where we can conduct experiments and observations while interacting with visitors.
+We also collaborate with local research institutions, universities, and companies to hold various displays and hands-on events."

 Also, the power of local volunteers cannot be overlooked.
 When it first started operating, it was a group of about 60 people, but as the local community started to work together to make the science museum more exciting, the group grew to a maximum of 150 people, from children to adults.
 A new management style has been created in which staff and volunteers work together.
 Thanks to this, I feel like the facility has become a place where I can make new discoveries and try new things every time I visit.
 We have created a science museum that can grow through dialogue with visitors and local residents."